-[Heading to Division 2 inserted by No. 65 of 1987 s.8; amended by No. 73 of 1994 s.4.]
+[Heading inserted by No. 65 of 1987 s.
+8; amended by No. 73 of 1994 s.
+4.]

+58W.
 Determinations by the Legal Costs Committee

-58W.
-(1) The Legal Costs Committee may make determinations regulating the remuneration of practitioners in respect of -
+- (1) The Legal Costs Committee may make determinations regulating the remuneration of practitioners in respect of - (a) non-contentious business carried out by practitioners; - (b) contentious business carried out by practitioners in or for the purposes of proceedings before - (i) the Supreme Court; - (ii) the District Court; - (iii) a Local Court;

-- (a) non-contentious business carried out by practitioners; - (b) contentious business carried out by practitioners in or for the purposes of proceedings before - - (i) the Supreme Court; - (ii) the District Court; - (iii) a Local Court; - (iv) a court of petty sessions; - (v) a review officer or compensation magistrate's court within the meaning of the Workers' Compensation and Rehabilitation Act 1981; - (vi) such other court as the Attorney General may by order under subsection (3) declare to be a court to which this section applies.
+- (iv) a court of petty sessions; - (v) a review officer or compensation magistrate's court within the meaning of the Workers' Compensation and Rehabilitation Act 1981; - (vi) such other court as the Attorney General may by order under subsection (3) declare to be a court to which this section applies. - (1a) If - (a) another written law refers to a determination under this section; and - (b) the determination is for purposes of the written law that are, or include, purposes other than the purposes of subsection (1) the "other purposes"), the Legal Costs Committee may make a determination for the other purposes.

-(2) A determination may be amended or revoked by a subsequent determination.

-(3) For the purposes of subsection (1) (b) (vi), the Attorney General may, by order published in the Gazette, declare any court to be a court in respect of which the Legal Costs Committee may make a determination under this section and may, by subsequent order so published, vary or revoke that declaration.
-(4) A provision of a determination may authorize any matter or thing to be determined, applied or regulated by a specified person or body.
+- (2) A determination may be amended or revoked by a subsequent determination. - (3) For the purposes of subsection (1)(b)(vi), the Attorney General may, by order published in the Gazette, declare any court to be a court in respect of which the Legal Costs Committee may make a determination under this section and may, by subsequent order so published, vary or revoke that declaration. - (4) A provision of a determination may authorise any matter or thing to be determined, applied or regulated by a specified person or body. - (5) In subsection (1) -